-Pyrite occurs commonly as very fine- to fine-grained, anhedral to euhedral disseminations, fracture fillings, and veins.
-Within the mineralized zones it is commonly poikilitic with numerous copper sulfide and iron oxide inclusions; outside the zones, the inclusions are commonly sericite and dolomite.
-Pyrite content is variable throughout the deposit, ranging from less than 1% to 10%.
-Its distribution is highest above the >4% sulfur line shown on figure 7.8 and diminishes significantly below that.
-It is most abundant peripheral to the higher grade copper mineralization, where it is not truncated by faulting.
-Pyrite is abnormally low or absent in many areas of the high-grade East Zone except near the surface, but it is quite ubiquitous throughout the Main Zone ore.
-Later stage pyrite (± chalcopyrite) veins cut quartz vein stockworks, and are typically associated with narrow hematite veinlets.
-The partial replacement by pyrite or other sulfides of hornblende phenocrysts and, to a lesser degree, plagioclase phenocrysts is common.
-Significant pyrite occurs in the Stuhini Group volcanics up to 100 to 150 metres from the intrusive contact, especially where it is accompanied by rusty-weathering bleaching from the complete destruction of ferromagnesian minerals by carbonate alteration, probably related to hydrothermal fluid circulation around the stock.
+Pyrite occurs commonly as very fine- to coarse-grained, anhedral to euhedral disseminations, fracture fillings, and veins.
+Within the mineralized zones, pyrite content increases upwards, generally concomitant with a decrease in bornite.
+It ranges from less than 1% to over 10%, with the highest abundance in a halo peripheral to the higher grade copper mineralization (where it is not truncated by faulting).
+Pyrite is abnormally low or absent in the high-grade East zone except near the surface, but it is quite ubiquitous throughout the Main zone ore and elsewhere in the Red stock.
+Late-stage pyrite (± minor chalcopyrite) veins cut quartz vein stockworks, and are particularly common in the upper levels of the mineralized system in the sericitic-argillic alteration, and these represent classic D-veins.
+Pyrite commonly replaces hornblende sites, even in distal parts of the Red Chris deposit.